chartjs/Chart.js/docs/docs/axes/cartesian/_common_ticks.md

 ### Common tick options to all cartesian axes
+The common tick configuration can be adjusted in the `options.scales[scaleId].ticks` namespace.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------